GimmeKitties711/challenge_10-user_informed_logo_generator/README.md

-# Challenge 10
+# Challenge 10: User-informed Logo Generator

 ## Description
-When you create a project, you might want to have a simple logo to go along with it to make your project unique.
-This application prompts the user for the logo text, text color, shape, and shape color that they would like to use for their logo.
+When you create a project, you might want to use a logo to make your project unique.
+This application prompts the user for the text, text color, shape, and shape color that they would like to use in their logo.
 It then uses that information to create a Scalable Vector Graphics (SVG) image that reflects the user's choices.
 This project taught me how to write tests for functions contained in classes, render an SVG file, and use inheritance to transfer properties from a parent class to its child classes.

 ## Table of Contents
 - [Description](#description)